blurymind/YarnClassic/README.md

 <a href="https://yarnspinnertool.github.io/YarnEditor"><img src="https://raw.githubusercontent.com/YarnSpinnerTool/YarnEditor/master/doc/yarnWebApp.png"
 alt="Yarn web app"  height="480" border="10" /></a>

-# 📲 Install the Web App on your mobile device
+# 📲 Install the App on your compuer or mobile device
 1. Visit <a href="https://yarnspinnertool.github.io/YarnEditor">https://yarnspinnertool.github.io/YarnEditor/</a>
-<br/> with your smartphone or tablet
+<br/> with your web browser (chrome, chromium, opera, brave, or edge - any chromium based browser ideally)
 2. Open the web browser's menu and select "Add to home screen"
 3. When you run Yarn from the home screen, it will work in full screen mode, even when you are offline!
 <br/>